Summaries

 A “naive” OLS can, on average, produce significant estimates that are closer to the true effect than the IV.

-Tweet 8/N
+Post 8/N

 A systematic reporting of pre and post analysis power calculations in observational studies would help gauge the risk of falling into this low power trap.

-Tweet N/N
+Post N/N

-The paper summed up in a picture:
+The paper summed up in a few pictures: